Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Giant Goat.md

 "cr": "1/2"
 "traits":
 - "desc": "If the goat moves at least 20 feet straight toward a target and then hits\
-    \ it with a ram attack on the same turn, the target takes an extra 5 (dice: 2d4|avg\
+    \ it with a ram attack on the same turn, the target takes an extra dice: 2d4|avg\
-    \ (2d4)) bludgeoning damage.
+    \ (2d4) bludgeoning damage.
 If the target is a creature, it must succeed on\
     \ a DC 13 Strength saving throw or be knocked [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]]."
   "name": "Charge"
 - "desc": "The goat has advantage on Strength and Dexterity saving throws made against\